 As biofuels must meet government-regulated fuel specifications, you can be confident about their quality.
 It’s illegal to sell biodiesel or bioethanol blends that don’t meet these standards.
 We recommend that you buy blends from established fuel retailers only - so the same places you normally buy fuel.

 Most new and many older vehicles can use bioethanol-blended petrol.
 If you have any concerns about using a biofuel blend, check your vehicle’s handbook.
-Visit the Automobile Association (AA) website for a list of vehicles that can use of bioethanol-blended petrol.
+Visit the Automobile Association (AA) website for a list of vehicles that can use bioethanol-blended petrol.

 Before using a biodiesel blend: